 Our dinners never fail to receive rave reviews.
-Some friends have stated that their favorite “restaurant” is our house.
-We have been encouraged to open a restaurant or start a catering business (which, by the way, we have no desire to do).
 Recently we were asked where we received our training!
-Our guests were very surprised, and even perplexed, to learn that neither of us have ever taken a cooking class.
+Our guests were very surprised to learn that neither of us have ever taken a cooking class.
 They wanted to know how we had learned to cook and bake so well without any formal training.
 Guests are equally surprised by our answer…We simply follow recipes.

-My husband and I know no fear.
-We will have guests over and prepare a dish we have never made before.
-With few exceptions, most recipes come out perfectly the first time we make them.
+With few exceptions, most recipes come out perfect the first time we make them.
 We have never had a complete disaster in the kitchen while entertaining.

 Unfortunately, I am familiar with disasters that have occurred in organizations when attempting to conduct survey research.
 Today it is no secret that people are the most valuable asset of any business.
 In order to succeed, we must successfully manage our human resources, both employees and customers.
 Successful management requires knowledge of the drivers of employee and customer behavior.
 The only way to obtain this knowledge is through the use of survey research.
 However, if conducted improperly, survey research can yield inaccurate results; the costs of which multiply as we implement inappropriate interventions.
 This outcome is easily avoidable.
 There is a “no fail” recipe for effectively conducting survey research with employees and customers.
 The recipe has two main ingredients: the survey instrument and the sample.